arsenetar/dupeguru/README.md

     $ pacman -S python-pyqt5

+### OS X and pyenv

+[pyenv][pyenv] is a popular way to manage multiple python versions.
+However, be aware that dupeGuru will not compile with a pyenv's python unless it's been built with `--enable-framework`.
+You can do this with:

+    $ env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.4.3

 ## Setting up the virtual environment

 Use Python's built-in `pyvenv` to create a virtual environment in which we're going to install our.